djscroggins/notes/azure-notes/fundamentals-azure.md

     - Pay-As-You-Go
     - Enterprise
     - Student

   ![Subscriptions](./azure-images/subscriptions.png)

   - Single bill generated for each subscription monthly
 - Transferring Subscriptions between Accounts
   - "If you transfer a subscription to a new Azure AD tenant, all role assignments in RBAC will be permanently deleted from the source tenant and not migrated to the target tenant."
 - Authenticate Access with Azure AD
-  - *Tenant*: dedicated, isolated instance of Azure AD ownee and managed by an organization (org could be individuals, teams, companies etc)
+  - *Tenant*: dedicated, isolated instance of Azure AD owner and managed by an organization (org could be individuals, teams, companies etc)
     - Tenants and subscriptions o have *one-to-many* relationship

     ![Tenant Subscription Relationship](./azure-images/tenant-subscription-relationship.png)

 - [Support Options](https://docs.microsoft.com/en-us/learn/modules/create-an-azure-account/6-support-options)